3803531/Chatbot/README.md

 Learning-based modeling of non-verbal behavior between two chatbots.

-An animated conversational agent is a software entity with a human-like appearance that can communicate with human users through voice, gestures, facial expressions, etc. These verbal and nonverbal behaviors are highly correlated, linked to the intentions and emotions to be communicated (a smile as a sign of joy, a pointing finger to indicate a point in space) and to vocal prosody (a raised eyebrow to mark emphasis).
-In recent years, there have been significant developments in conversational models (e.g. Google LaMDA).
-Conversations with chatbots have become much more natural.
+The project aims to create an animated conversational agent with a human-like appearance that can communicate with human users through voice, gestures, facial expressions, etc. The agent will be integrated into the Greta virtual agent platform, and the dialogues will be improved by adding pauses and marking new information, and the models will be trained from oral corpora.
+The multimodal behaviors that correspond to the generated dialogues will be calculated automatically, and the deep learning models already integrated in Greta will be enhanced to take into account a greater richness of language acts.
+Different language and behavior styles will be defined for each of the chatbots in the interaction.
 The objectives of the project are:

 *  To integrate such a conversational model into the Greta virtual agent platform.
 *  To improve the dialogues obtained by adding pauses and marking new information; the models will be trained from oral corpora.